| Updated September 20th, 2004 Please read the

 Guard for Homeland Security issues are understandably taking precedence over

-The Upper Entry Lighthouse and Coast Guard keepers quarters on the
+Aids to Navigation at this time.
+UPPER ENTRY DWELLING BURNS TO THE GROUND The Upper Entry Lighthouse and Coast Guard keepers quarters on the

 Keweenaw Peninsula in Michigan's Upper Peninsula on Lake Superior was